dgzlopes/pulpocon/README.md

 The output of k6 is nice, but it's not possible understand how the metrics evolved over time.

 To solve this, k6 has Outputs.
-These, let you export your metrics/logs to some other place, in real time.
+These let you export your metrics/logs to some other place in real-time.
 One of the most popular outputs is the Prometheus output.
-This output will export your metrics to a Prometheus instance so then, you can use Grafana to visualize the metrics in real time.
+This output will export your metrics to a Prometheus instance, so you can use Grafana to visualize the metrics in real time.

 The Docker Compose playground already has a Prometheus and Grafana instance running.
 So, let's use that!